Frequently Asked Questions

 - How do New York Medical College students do on the Boards?

 Our students do exceedingly well on the United States Medical Liscencing Examination (USMLE).
 The USMLE Step1 exam is taken after completion of the second year and passing is a requirement for graduation.
 For the last several years, the pass rate for New York Medical College students has been between 99 and 100%.
 Our students typically achieve scores above the national average for all medical students.

 - As a large medical school, what does New York Medical College do to keep the environment personal and supportive?

-With approximately 190 students in each class, New York Medical College is considered a large medical school.
+With 194 students in each class, New York Medical College is considered a large medical school.
 However, it does not feel like a large school.
-In fact one of the hallmarks of our program is the strong sense of community among our students.
-There are many factors that contribute to this community-like atmosphere.
+In fact one of the hallmarks of our program is the strong sense of community that exits among our students.
+There are many factors which contribute to this community-like atmosphere.
 The College is situated on a beautiful self-contained campus.
 Most students live in apartment-style campus housing for their first two years which allows them to easily meet, interact with, and support each other.
-When first-year classes begin, students are assigned to small 20-person units called modules.
-Many academic activities occur within these modules: case conferences, small group discussions, seminars, study groups, etc. This module structure provides students another opportunity to easily get to know and interact with their peers on a daily basis.
-Additionally, there are a myriad of student clubs and campus activities in which many of our students are actively engaged.
-All of these factors serve to foster a unique close-knit community which students often cite as an important reason why they chose to attend NYMC.
+When first-year classes begin, students are divided into small groups called modules.

 - Where do students do their clinical clerkships?